chinapedia/wikipedia.abstract.en/Page/Metallurgy.md

 Extraction

-Yuan_Dynasty_-_waterwheels_and_smelting.pngs, Yuan Dynasty, China.]] Žiar_nad_Hronom2.JPG (Central Slovakia)]] Extractive metallurgy is the practice of removing valuable metals from an ore and refining the extracted raw metals into a purer form.
+s, Yuan Dynasty, China.]]
+(Central Slovakia)]] Extractive metallurgy is the practice of removing valuable metals from an ore and refining the extracted raw metals into a purer form.
 In order to convert a metal oxide or sulphide to a purer metal, the ore must be reduced physically, chemically, or electrolytically.

 Extractive metallurgists are interested in three primary streams: feed, concentrate (valuable metal oxide/sulphide) and tailings(waste).
 After mining, large pieces of the ore feed are broken through crushing and/or grinding in order to obtain particles small enough where each particle is either mostly valuable or mostly waste.
 Concentrating the particles of value in a form supporting separation enables the desired metal to be removed from waste products.